If you are a screen reader user, clicking on the previous and next slides below will update the content above.

 The Global Initiative for Inclusive Information and Communication Technologies is an advocacy initiative launched in December 2006 by the United Nations Global Alliance for ICT and Development, in cooperation with the Secretariat for the Convention on the Rights of Persons with Disabilities at UN DESA.
 Its mission is to support and help implement the goals of the Convention on the Rights of Persons with Disabilities (CRPD), promoting digital accessibility and Assistive Technologies.
 More information can be found at G3ict

 World Enabled is a global education, communications, and strategic consulting group.
 It supports companies and governments with the full implementation of legal mandates that promote the rights of persons with disabilities.
 Its work and research initiatives focus on urban planning and inclusive urban development.
 With its international partners, it helps build inclusive societies where people with disabilities can fully develop their talents and reach their full potential.
 More information can be found at World Enabled

-James Thurston is an internationally recognized technology policy leader.
-As G3ict’s Vice President for Global Strategy and Development, he leads the design and implementation of new programs and has advised high-ranking government leaders in the US and abroad on technology policy, human rights, and digital inclusion.
+James Thurston is the Managing Director of Smart Cities for All.
+He is an internationally recognized technology policy leader.
+As G3ict’s Vice President for Global Strategy and Development, he leads the design and implementation of new programs and advises high-ranking government leaders in the US and abroad on technology policy, human rights, and digital inclusion.

 Dr. Victor Santiago Pineda